 To become an ADI, you have to pass three examinations – one Theory/Hazard perception and two practical.
-You have a two year time period starting from the date you pass the part one test.
-The course can be completed on average between five to nine months; this can be affected by DVSA waiting times for tests.
+You have two years starting from the date you pass the part one test.
+Our trainees complete the course on average between five to nine months; this can be affected by DVSA waiting times for tests.

-Will I be able to continue work in my current employment while studying for the tests?
+Will I be able to continue work in my current employment while studying for the examinations?

 When can I start the course?

-As soon as you have had a informal chat with us, we will start your training.
+As soon as you have had an informal chat with us, we will start your training.

 Do I have to share my training time with other trainees?

-No, all the training is carried out on a one to one basis, so you get the full time that you booked.
+No, our training is always on a one to one basis, so you get the full time that you booked.

-Do I have to pay all the fees in one go?
+Do I have to pay for all the fees in one go?